Mayank-Nautiyal-dev/C-and-Cpp/README.md

 # C-C++
-this repo contains C/C++ codes and concepts used
+this repo contains C/C++ codes for practice and projects developed in c/c++